rpm-software-management/dnf/doc/api_repos.rst

     Directory where packages of a remote repo will be downloaded to.
 By default it is derived from `cachedir` in :meth:`.__init__` but can be overriden by assigning to this attribute.

+  .. attribute:: proxy

+    URL of of a proxy server to use when connecting to this repo.
+Defaults to ``None``, i.e. no proxy used.
+Also see :attr:`.Conf.proxy`.

+  .. attribute:: proxy_username

+    The username to use for connecting to the proxy server.
+Defaults to ``None``.

+  .. attribute:: proxy_password

+    The password to use for connecting to the proxy server.
+Defaults to ``None``.

   .. attribute:: sslverify

     Whether SSL certificate checking should be performed at all.
 Defaults to ``True``.